OpenIPC/intercom/README.md

-# SIP Doorphone on OpenIPC / SIP Домофон на OpenIPC
+# SIP Doorphone on OpenIPC
 ## English

 ### Complete Guide to Building a SIP Doorphone with OpenIPC